top of page

 Journalists control our access to news.
 By pitching stories from particular angles, media set the agenda for public debate.

-Jake Lynch - 2017 Luxembourg Peace Prize awarded by Schengen Peace Foundation
+Jake Lynch and Annabel McGoldrick - 2017 Luxembourg Peace Prize awarded by Schengen Peace Foundation

 Jake Lynch receives the 2017 Outstanding Peace Journalist prize in Luxembourg.